 Must hold an outstanding coaching record.

-Must have achieved outstanding success in their sport and brought honor and recognition to the School's athletics programs.
-Examples include: undefeated season(s); best record in School history; notable winning streaks; league, regional, state championships; overcoming adversity or special circumstances to succeed; and distinct moment(s) during a season that deserve special recognition.
+Must have achieved outstanding success in their sport and brought honor and recognition to the school's athletic programs.
+Examples include: undefeated season(s); best record in school history; notable winning streaks; league, regional, state championships; overcoming adversity or special circumstances to succeed; and distinct moment(s) during a season that deserve special recognition.

 Must have made significant contributions to USM (or a predecessor school) athletics through leadership, inspiration, and/or support of the School's athletic programs.
 Must demonstrate long-term contributions of time, talent, and treasure in support of USM (or predecessor school) athletics.